ministryofjustice/developer-playground/README.md

 to [develop in a pre-production environment](https://www.gov.uk/service-manual/technology/working-in-pre-production-environments).
 We hope to use Kubernetes and containerization to achieve this.
 The [technology service manual](https://www.gov.uk/service-manual/technology) helps us to understand why we focus on creating an environment that closely matches production.

+Using built-in servers like `artisan serve` pulls us away from testing functionality in a production-like environment.

 ---
 > :sparkles: **Do you have questions?**<br>